MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 The main contributors that can impact a materialized view health are:

 * **Cluster resources:** Like any other process running on the cluster, materialized views consume resources (CPU, memory) from the cluster.
-If the cluster is too overloaded (for example, high CPU), adding materialized views to it may cause a degradation in the cluster's performance.
-You can monitor your cluster's health using the [Cluster health metrics](../../../using-metrics.md#cluster-metrics).
+If the cluster is overloaded, adding materialized views to it may cause a degradation in the cluster's performance.
+Monitor your cluster's health using [cluster health metrics](../../../using-metrics.md#cluster-metrics).
 [Optimized autoscale](../../../manage-cluster-horizontal-scaling.md#optimized-autoscale) currently doesn't take materialized views health under consideration as part of autoscale rules.

 * **Overlap with materialized data:** During materialization time, all new records ingested to source table since last materialization (the `delta`) are processed and materialized into the view.
 The higher the intersection between new-records and already-materialized-records is, the worse the performance of the materialized view will be.
 A materialized view will work best if the number of records being updated (for example, in `arg_max` view) is a small subset of the source table.
-If all or most of the materialized view records need to be updated in every materialization cycle, then the materialized view probably won't perform well.
+If all or most of the materialized view records need to be updated in every materialization cycle, then the materialized view won't perform well.
 Use [extents rebuild metrics](../../../using-metrics.md#materialized-view-metrics) to identify this situation.

 * **Ingestion rate:** There are no hard-coded limits on the data volume or ingestion rate in the source table of the materialized view.
 However, the recommended ingestion rate for materialized views is no more than 1-2GB/sec.
-Higher ingestion rates may still perform well, depending on cluster size, available resources, and amount of intersection with existing data.
+Higher ingestion rates may still perform well.
+Performance depends on cluster size, available resources, and amount of intersection with existing data.

 * **Number of materialized views in cluster:** The above considerations apply to each individual materialized view defined in the cluster.
 Each view consumes its own resources, and many views will compete with each other on available resources.
 There are no hard-coded limits to the number of materialized views in a cluster.
 However, the general recommendation is to have no more than 10 materialized views on a cluster.
 The [capacity policy](../capacitypolicy.md#materialized-views-capacity-policy) may be adjusted if more than a single materialized view is defined in the cluster.